lcallarec/banderole/README.md

 Let's say we need to enable or disable a given dazzleling feature according to the running environment, i.e. `PROD`, `STAGING`, `DEV`, `QA`...

-To achieve that, you'll first register your feature `new-dazzle-feature`, which will invoke, when requested, an `env` rule, taking an array of arguments : `"DEV"` and `"QA"`.
+To achieve that, you'll first register a feature called `new-dazzle-feature`, an `env` rule, taking an array of arguments : `"DEV"` and `"QA"`.

 ```js
 const flags = {